Why Study History?

 Recently a large number of articles have been published which challenge misconceptions about history and the humanities.
 Take a look at the links below for evidence that employers look for the skills that history majors acquire and also that the humanities play an important role in our society.
-But first watch the video "The Heart of the Matter" by the American Academy of Arts and Sciences which focuses on why the humanities matter with input from a wide variety of people including John Lithgow, George Lucas, Yo-Yo Ma, Ken Burns, and Sandra Day O'Connor.
+But first, watch "The Heart of the Matter," a video made by the American Academy of Arts and Science.

 An article about why top tech CEOS want employees with liberal arts degrees.